US Entry Waiver

 Pardons and US Entry Waivers

-A pardon application is not a guaranteed to overcoming inadmissibility to the United States.
+A pardon application is not a guarantee to overcoming inadmissibility to the United States.
 The American government does not recognize a Canadian pardon.
 However, if the Americans are unaware of your criminal record when you receive a pardon they can no longer access those charges and will only become aware of the record if you tell them.

 Some offences such as DWI (drinking and driving) are considered by US law to be admissible offences.
 However, US border guards are given discretion to refuse entry to anyone for any criminal record.
 If you are traveling to the United States you are taking a risk.